HEPiX-Forum/hepix-forum.github.io/_about/how_to_contribute.md

 The site content is written using the easy [Markdown syntax](http://daringfireball.net/projects/markdown/syntax) (which is used by GitHub itself).

 A [beginner's guide](/about/jekyll-beginners.html) provides some useful hints to make using Jekyll in the HEPiX context easier.
+**It is recommended to read it if you are not familiar with Jekyll.**

 ## How to add and edit information

 For adding information to this site or modifying it, we follow the *[pull request](https://help.github.com/articles/using-pull-requests/)* workflow in GitHub.

+You **must** start by [forking](https://github.com/HEPiX-Forum/hepix-forum.github.io#fork-destination-box) our [website repository](https://github.com/hepix-forum/hepix-forum.github.io) and then, clone **your fork** (not the website repository) with your preferred Git client.
+Once you have done it, for every contribution you'd like to make, the workflow is:
+* create a Git branch (do not use the `master` branch for your contributions, avoid reusing an existing branch if you are not familiar with Git)
-Just fork our [website repository](https://github.com/hepix-forum/hepix-forum.github.io) and clone your fork, edit the files you want to add or modify, push them to your fork, and open a pull request.
+* Edit the files you want to add or modify
+* Push them to your fork
+* Open a pull request with the GitHub web interface (GitHub should propose to it when you open either the web repository or your fork)

 If you wish (and it is recommended), you can easily set up a local instance of this web site in order to preview your submissions.
 See the [documentation](https://help.github.com/articles/using-jekyll-with-pages/) on installing and running Jekyll.
 The website uses the master branch of the hepix-forum.github.io repository.

-If you are not familiar with GitHub and Git, you can read our [survival kit](/about/github-beginners.html)!
+**If you are not familiar with GitHub and Git, read our [survival kit](/about/github-beginners.html)!**

 ### General structure of website content files